iSPYadav01/Big-Data-Bootcamp-2.0-Assignments/Assignment_1-Assignment-1(Python)/README.md

 # Assignment 1

-For Ease of Evaluation I have comnverted these in Different formate(all are same)
+For Ease of Evaluation I have converted [Solution_PythonAssignment-1.ipynb] these in Different formate(all are same)

 * Solution_PythonAssignment-1.html